A New Pill With a Digital Tracker Can Tell Your Doctor If You Swallow It

 People who meet the criteria for Abilify MyCite can decide, along with their doctors and caregivers, whether this type of medication monitoring might help them manage their disease.
 They can also indicate through the app which members of their care team have access to information about their medication ingestion, activity and self-reported mood and rest.

 Studies have not yet shown whether the addition of a digital tracking system will improve how well people comply with their medication regimen.
-The FDA warns that Abilify McCite should not be used to track drug ingestion “in real-time” or during an emergency, because detection may be missed or delayed.
+The FDA warns that Abilify MyCite should not be used to track drug ingestion “in real-time” or during an emergency, because detection may be missed or delayed.

 Beginning in 2018, the launch of Abilify MyCite “will be conducted in close collaboration with only a select number of health plans and providers,” according to a joint press release from Proteus Health Systems, the makers of the pill’s digital sensor, and Otsuka Pharmaceutical Co., the maker of Abilify.
 A price for the drug has not yet been established.